jundalisay/sp/content/en/social/economics/principles/part-2/chapter-04.md

 Having two arbitrages ensures that a *supereconomy* will be more dynamic than an economy.
 In fact, Smith predicted that people will work so hard in such a system that caps on revenue would have to be decreed to protect the people's health:

-{{< q a="Adam Smith" >}}
+{{< q a="Adam Smith" c="Wealth of Nations, Book 1, Chapter 8" >}}
 Our soldiers are not the most industrious people.
-Yet when they are liberally paid by the piece, their officers were frequently obliged to stipulate that they should not be allowed to earn above a certain rate every day.
-Before this stipulation, soldiers frequently overworked and hurt their health by mutual emulation and the desire of greater gain.
+Yet when they are liberally paid by the piece, their officers were obliged to stipulate that they should not be allowed to earn above a certain rate every day.
+Before this stipulation, soldiers  overworked and hurt their health by the desire of greater gain.
 {{< /q >}}

 <!-- This productive Supereconomic system will be essential in helping societies rise up from the ashes of the debt and decline from Covid, through the Invisible Hand of Human Dharma. -->